 Yama is one of the eight limbs of Ashtanga Yoga.
 It is also the name of the God of death in Hindu Mythology.
-This article is about the first limb of Ashtanga Yoga, it’s meaning and kinds, or types.
+This article is about the first limb of Ashtanga Yoga, its meaning, and its kinds, or types.

 Tejo Bindu Upanishad defines Yama as “the mastery over senses and continuous focusing upon the knowledge that Sarvam Brahma – All is Brahman.”